-Sightseeing, excursions, boat charter or watersports are just some of the many attractions of a holiday on the island of Majorca.
+Sightseeing, excursions, boat charter or watersports are just some of the many attractions possibilities when booking wheelchair accessible holidays in Majorca.
 Discover the heritage of the city of Palma through a wide range of cathedrals, castle ruins, museums and galleries.
 On the other hand, amazing nature parks, golden beaches and botanical gardens put a modern twist on Palma’s ancient past.
 Majorca wheelchair accessible services within infrastructures, hotels, historical buildings or public transportation make it a great and enjoyable place for every traveler with access needs.

 La Lonja: La Lonja in Palma de Majorca is the former maritime trade exchange, which gave its name to the surrounding area.
 The stone used to build it came from Santanyí – no easy feat back in the mid-15th century.
 The works started in 1420 and were finished in 1452.
 Its design continues the tradition of Catalan Gothic and today, La Lonja is a cultural centre, hosting art and cultural exhibitions.
 During the evening, the La Lonja night market sits in the pedestrianized Passeig de Sagrera, at the end of the square, and offers souvenirs and little presents to the visitors.